HelixOriginator/bharat-thorium-energy-sovereignty-ledger/README.md

 * Pure HTML (GitHub Pages compatible)
 * Dark-mode strategic interface
-* Designed for clarity, speed, and institutional presentation
+* Lightweight, fast, and presentation-ready

 ---

 ## Usage

 1. Clone or download the repository
-2. Open `index.html` in any browser
+2. Open `index.html` in a browser
-3. Deploy via GitHub Pages (optional)
+3. Deploy via GitHub Pages for public access

+---

+## Origin

+BTEL is a **citizen-originated knowledge infrastructure**, developed independently and validated through open scientific systems and distributed digital platforms.

 ---